NtonBala/patterns-js/module/index.md

 ## Solution

-When we use _module pattern_ we create anonymous "self-invoking" function that allows to preserve all the data inside it and make for it simple public API:
+When we use _module pattern_ we create anonymous "self-invoking" function that allows us to store inside it all the data we need and make for that data a simple public API:

 ```js
 var counterModule = (function () {